+- An Operating and Maintenance manual (O&M Manual); and, - An equipment Start-up, Shutdown, and Malfunction Procedures manual (SSM Manual).
 Both manuals are required to describe accepted operating procedures for minimizing emissions from all emissions units at the facility.
 The origin of this requirement is PSD Amendment 4.

-NSPS for Stationary Gas Turbines (conditions AR2.1 - AR2.3)
+NSPS for Stationary Gas Turbines (conditions AR2.1 - AR2.2)

-Conditions AR2.1 - AR2.3 contain applicable requirements from the federal Standards of Performance for Stationary Gas Turbines under CFR 60 Subpart GG (Subpart GG).
-Subpart GG applies to stationary gas turbines with a heat input at peak load equal to or greater than 10 million Btu per hour (MMBtu/hr), based on the lower heating value of the fuel fired.
-The Turbines at GHEC each have heat input rates well above this threshold at 1,671 MMBtu/hr.
-Subpart GG imposes both NOx and SO2 standards for stationary gas turbines that apply at all times including operations during startup, shutdown and malfunction events.
+Conditions AR2.1 - AR2.2 contain applicable requirements from the federal Standards of Performance for Stationary Gas Turbines under CFR 60 Subpart KKKK (Subpart KKKK).
+Subpart KKKK applies to stationary gas turbines with a heat input at peak load equal to or greater than 10 million Btu per hour (MMBtu/hr), based on the lower heating value of the fuel fired.
+Because both turbines at GHEC have heat input rates well above this threshold, and because they were modified after the effective date of the regulation (February 18, 2005), Subpart KKKK applies.

+Subpart KKKK imposes both NO_x and SO2 standards for stationary gas turbines that apply at all times including startup, shutdown, and malfunction events.